I enjoy reading and learning about anything and everything, from politics to firearms, to hiking and even fine dining.

 - Gun Solvent: This will be used to remove fouling from the gunpowder residue, copper from the jacket, and any lead buildup that may occur.
 My Recommendations: Hoppe's No. 9, or Outer's Foaming Bore Cleaner

-- Gun Oil: This lubricates the moving parts in the firearm.
+- Gun Oil: This lubricates the moving parts of the firearm.

 - Gun Cleaning Rod and Brush: Glock Pistols come standard with a plastic rod and brush.